PhiThai1309/Friend-List-UIKit/README.md

 ## Overview

 This is a small project that I develop to learn about UIKit and how to perfrom a HTTPs request using Swift.
-This application will fetch a list of 10 people and display it using a table view.
+This application will fetch a list of 10 people and render into a table view.
 User will be able to add new friend and changes will reflect automatically in the table view.

 ### Functionalities